How Do You Grow A Polka Dot Plant to Liven Up Your Home?

 Watering

 Moderation is essential when watering the polka dot plant.
-Avoid letting the soil dry out completely, as this can result in wilted foliage.
-You should also prevent the soil from becoming too soggy, as this can lead to root rot and kill the indoor plant.
+Avoid letting the soil dry out completely, resulting in wilted foliage.
+You should also prevent the soil from becoming too soggy, which can lead to root rot and kill the indoor plant.

 The key is to water the plant once the top half-inch of the soil has become dry.